Website Design Awards

 Academic Expectations:

 Attend all classes, care about your work, make progress in the medium, help and cooperate with your classmates, take risks, make mistakes.
-Your grade will be based on your willingness to achieve the above as well as a portfolio of 10 pieces due at the end of the semester.
-A maximum of 3 absences is allowed, with or without a valid excuse.
-After that your grade will drop.
+Your grade will be based on your willingness to achieve the above as well as a portfolio of the pieces outlined above, due at the end of the semester.
+Atendance is important.

 Tradition of Honor: As a member of the Albertus Magnus College Community, each student taking this course agrees to uphold the principles of honor set forth by this community, to defend these principles against abuse or misuse and to abide by the regulations of the College.
 To this end, every student must write and sign the following statement at the end of each examination: "I declare the Honor Pledge."